 In conjunction with the purchase of the business in 2003, the Company agreed to make additional payments to Corporate One, the seller.
 The Company agreed to pay Corporate One amounts above the spread it pays to other corporate co-brokers for certificates of deposit that Corporate One places through August 31, 2015.
-These additional payments are considered compensatory and are expensed as incurred.
-Such expense was \$442,000 and \$303,100 in 2014 and 2013, respectively, and is included in co-broker spread in the accompanying statements of income.
+These additional payments are considered compensatory and were expensed as incurred.
+Such expense was \$565,300 and \$414,500 in 2015 and 2014, respectively, and is included in co-broker spread in the accompanying statements of income.